The Peninsula New York: 1980s renovation

-Nova Park attempt
+Nova-Park attempt

 Swiss hotel owner Rene Hatt signed a lease for the hotel in 1979, paying $3.5 million in annual rent for the first 20 years.
-The Gotham was closed for renovations in 1981, and Hatt intended to reopen it as the Nova Park Gotham, a larger version of the Nova-Park Élysées in Paris.
+The Gotham was closed for renovations in 1981, and Hatt intended to reopen it as the Hotel Nova-Park Gotham, a larger version of the Hotel Nova-Park Élysées in Paris.
 He planned to operate the Gotham as an ultra-luxury hotel, charging up to $1,750 per night.
-Hatt hired Stephen Jacobs to design the renovation, which included rehabilitating the interior and reducing the 330-room hostelry to 250 rooms.
+Hatt hired Stephen Jacobs to design the renovation, which included rehabilitating the interior and reducing the 330-room hotel to 250 rooms.
 This renovation added the hotel's rooftop pool and fitness center.
-The Nova Park Gotham was expected to include multiple restaurants and bars, a nightclub, various meeting rooms, and a business center.
+The Nova-Park Gotham was expected to include multiple restaurants and bars, a nightclub, various meeting rooms, and a business center.
 This was one of several hotel projects being developed in New York City in the 1980s, which collectively added 3,500 rooms.
 A group of European banks led by German bank Deutsche Anlagen lent $38 million for the project.

 When the project started in 1981, the Gotham was scheduled to be closed for two years.
 The hotel's reopening was scheduled for October 1983, then to February 1984.
-The project had stalled by early 1984 after Nova Park AG had invested $120 million on the project, which had originally been budgeted at $30 million.
-Real-estate experts estimated that the developers needed another $40 million to complete the renovation, but Nova Park AG had not even paid rent for several months, and they owed $5 million in taxes.
+The project had stalled by early 1984 after Nova-Park AG had invested $120 million on the project, which had originally been budgeted at $30 million.
+Real-estate experts estimated that the developers needed another $40 million to complete the renovation, but Nova-Park AG had not even paid rent for several months, and they owed $5 million in taxes.
 Hatt had taken out $23 million worth of additional mortgages without the consent of his first-mortgage lenders.
 The per-room cost of renovating the Gotham surpassed the cost of brand-new luxury hotels in New York City, which typically cost $180,000 to $200,000 per room.
 One observer attributed the cost overruns to the "design-as-you-go" nature of the project, saying that Hatt had "unrealistic" expectations about the quality of the work.
 In several cases, Hatt had ordered that a floor be rebuilt for aesthetic reasons after that floor had been renovated.
 In addition, a large portion of the facade and about 100 steel beams had to be rebuilt.